 The Amazon ECS container agent running on a container instance must register with the

-or ECS_APPARMOR_CAPABLE=true
+ECS_SELINUX_CAPABLE=true or ECS_APPARMOR_CAPABLE=true environment variables

 before containers placed on that instance can use these security options.
 For more information, see Amazon ECS